-Vancouver's Surface Water Management Program is the core administration for coordinating activities required by the federal Clean Water Act and the city's Phase II National Pollutant Discharge Elimination System (NPDES) Permit for Western Washington issued by the Washington Department of Ecology.
-The city's stormwater ordinances and related codes comply with the city's NPDES permit.
+Vancouver's Surface Water Management Program is the core administration for coordinating activities required by the federal Clean Water Act and the City's Phase II National Pollutant Discharge Elimination System (NPDES) Permit for Western Washington issued by the Washington Department of Ecology.
+The City's stormwater ordinances and related codes comply with the City's NPDES permit.
 Our General Requirements supplement and clarify the Western Washington Stormwater Manual to provide guidance for and tailor to local conditions.

-The Washington State Department of Ecology (WDOE) issued the Western Washington Phase II Municipal Stormwater Permit in January of 2007.
+The Washington State Department of Ecology first issued the Western Washington Phase II Municipal Stormwater Permit in January of 2007.
 Five counties and 81 cities in Western Washington, including the City of Vancouver, must follow the guidelines in this permit to manage stormwater before it discharges to surface water.

 The Western Washington Phase II Municipal Stormwater Permit stems from the federal Clean Water Act and shares its intent to restore and maintain the chemical, physical, and biological integrity of our nation's waters.
 It combines requirements from the federal National Pollutant Discharge Elimination System (NPDES) Phase II Permit program and the State of Washington Water Pollution Control Law (RCW 90.48).